 Lonely Planet Alaska (a great basic guide book for first timers)

 Alaska, even in the summer months can get COLD!
 If you’re coming from a warmer climate (we came from a California summer!), prepare yourself and your kids mentally and physically.
 You will definitely want layers and good waterproof equipment and shoes.
-Here is some of our favorite gear for Alaska:
+Going to Alaska is amazing, but it also takes some prepping and research to know what to pack for Alaska.
+Here is some of our favorite gear that we used in Alaska:

 Kids: We love KEEN boots for the kids and buy a pair every winter!
 They are warm, comfortable, easy to put on, waterproof, durable and affordable.

 Men: Paul swears by his North Face Shoes.
 He is really hard on shoes and these last him for about two years, which is seriously a record for him.
 He replaces them every two years with the same pair.

 Women: I’m totally obsessed with these BOOTS from Eddie Bauer!
 I wore them all over Europe for a year, all over Alaska and the Pacific Northwest for months and even in California.
 They are cute, waterproof and the most important factor for me: comfortable!
 I have extremely sensitive feet that get tired easily and I can wear these all day long with no problem!
 People ask me about them all the time and these are the boots I recommend to everyone.
 I even have two pairs.
 One I keep in Europe and one for the US!
 This is not sponsored, I have no affiliation with Eddie Bauer, I just REALLY love these boots!

 UPDATE: They now make these boots in tall, and they’re AMAZING!
 Find them here.

 If you’re going to Alaska in the summer, you probably won’t need parkas or anything, but you’ll want good coats that are waterproof and windproof, especially if you’re spending any time on a boat.
 This waterproof, windproof, fleece lined jacket is amazing!